What should vegans look for in their medication?

 Cold medicines which use vegan ingredients are easier to find than you might think!

-Other popular options include Day Nurse and Night Nurse liquids and Olbas Oil, which is a popular herbal remedy for congestion.
+Another option is Olbas Oil, which is a popular herbal remedy for congestion.

 Vegan cough medicine

-Our vegan cough medicine of choice has a name that should have told us it would be plant friendly in the first place – Buttercup!
+Our vegan cough medicine of choice has a name that should have told us it would be plant-friendly in the first place—Buttercup!
+Yes, the ingredients in Buttercup Syrup are vegan-friendly, as it uses herbal ingredients to soothe your cough based on traditional use.

 Vegan headache medication

-If you’re looking for pain relief medication for your little one, lots of Calpol medicines use vegan friendly ingredients.
+If you’re looking for pain relief medication for your little one, lots of Calpol medicines use vegan-friendly ingredients.
+This includes Calpol Infant Suspension and its sugar-free version, Calpol Six Plus Sugar-Free Suspension, and Calpol Six Plus Fast Melts.

 Which ingredients should I look for in my medication?

-However, there are a couple of common ingredients you can look out for that are derived from animals and will tell you pretty quickly whether or not you’ve got a vegan friendly product on your hands.
+However, there are a couple of common ingredients you can look out for that are derived from animals and will tell you pretty quickly whether or not you’ve got a vegan-friendly product on your hands.
 These are:

 • Lactose, which is derived from milk